 - Float in the Dead Sea.
 Who would not be intrigued by a sea where you cannot swim?
 Israel is home to the famous Dead Sea, where you can only float in its salty waters but can never swim.
 The mineral-rich water is well known as a beauty treatment – slather its mud onto your body and you’ll leave with super-soft skin.

 ⓘ ALSO READ: How to Swim in the Dead Sea

 - Visit Bethlehem and the Tomb of Jesus Christ.
 It is a very humbling experience to visit Bethlehem, the place where Jesus Christ (Yeshua HaMashiach in Hebrew) is said to have been born.
 Even more so if you also go to the Garden Tomb, where he was laid to rest.

 And then there’s Morocco, which is one of the best places to visit in all of Africa.
 This north African country offers fantastic scenery, delectable food, and dozens of worthwhile experiences.
 The airfare may cost a bit more, but the country itself is affordable.
 So it’s worth every penny spent.

 - Enjoy an expedition in the Sahara Desert.
-A trip into the legendary Sahara desert is a memorable experience that you and your family shouldn’t miss.
-You may opt to travel over the dunes on foot, riding a camel or horse, or you can also try the four-wheel drive.
+A trip into the legendary Sahara desert is one of those memorable experiences that you and your family will always remember.
+There are a number of tour options: You may opt to travel over the dunes on foot, riding a camel or horse, or you can also try the four-wheel drive.